AdobeDocs/experience-manager-screens.en/help/user-guide/embedding-react-app.md

 ### Adding the interactive REACT app to AEM Screens {#adding-the-interactive-react-app-to-aem-screens}

-Follow the steps below to add the interative REACT app to AEM Screens:
+Follow the steps below to add the interactive REACT app to AEM Screens:

 1. Create a new AEM Screens project.
 Refer to [Creating and Managing Projects](creating-a-screens-project.md) for more details.